pestphp/website/source/docs/underlying-test-case.md

 ### `uses()`

 The `uses` function binds a class and/or trait to your test files.
-This how you would bind a trait to your current file:
+This is how you would bind a trait to your current file:

 ```php
 <?php